sahilseth/RTCGA.data/README.md

 <h5> Installation of the `RTCGA` package: </h5>
-To get started, install the latest version of **RTCGA** from Bioconductor:
+To get started, install the latest version of **RTCGA** from GitHub:

 ```{Ruby}
 if (!require(devtools)) {